Rabax55/MINA---P2P-O2C---Snapp/README.md

 # MINA---P2P-O2C---Snapp

-This is my result of the MINA-bootcamp, i was eletcted to join.
+This is my result of the MINA-bootcamp, i (for my surprise, and being very happy on this) was elected to join.
 The result is not a hack, solution or whatever other the like expected.

 What i'm trying is to establish a new realm of use-cases, based on the MINA-promises of Snapps: boring Business-to-Business processes.
 While this will not make the world a better place (except perhaps for those already established), it is a critical demand for todays